ctwins/evohome4jeedom/README.md

 Install and try, with your favorite FTP client.
 You must have the possibility to remove the plugin in case of general crash.<br/>
-As you will see, the configuration is very simple.
+As you will see, the configuration is very simple.<br/>
+**Warning : some operations take times, more than 30 seconds for the setting mode, just be patient when you see the rolling picture..**

 Tip to trigger setting mode or restore from file, is to add 2 lines of code inside your scenario, like that :
 - Setting mode, with xxx is the ID of the setmode action, inside your Console component :